ajayvista/others/books.md

 - Willpower - By Roy F. Baumeister and John Tierney

 ## Z
-- Zero to One - By Peter Thiel - Finished - Aug'2016
+- Zero to One - By Peter Thiel - READ - Aug'2016